janosgyerik/hometube/README.md

 - [x] Separate CLI and server with web API, download videos sync
 - [x] Download async
 - [x] Add simple web interface, without showing downloads in progress
+- [ ] Make API url configurable for app package
 - [ ] Clean up and polish
-    - refuse to download if filename exists (beware of .mp4 added by youtube-dl!)
-    - submit form on Enter in any field
     - add link to open file, or open basedir in file explorer
-    - filename should not contain extension
     - fix all TODOs
-    - drop the /home, make it /
-    - package as Deb that can be installed, started and stopped
-- [ ] Use the original title as filename by default, make filename optional
+- [x] Use the original title as filename by default, make filename optional
+- [x] Support downloading playlists
 - [ ] Add queue content to UI, and periodically query it and update view
-- [ ] Show download progress (= file size)
+- [ ] Deploy in the cloud

 Command line interface
 ----------------------